Become a Citizen Scientist: Join a Community Project at SoundBio

 • Supervising members during lab work

-• Posting events/meetings on our Meetup account for new people to join
+• Posting events/meetings on our Luma account for new people to join

 • Welcoming new participants and teaching them about the project